Documentaries and other produced works

 Still Singing the Blues, a two-part, two-hour radio documentary series about older blues and rhythm-and-blues musicians in New Orleans and South Louisiana.
 The series was funded in part by the Louisiana Endowment for the Humanities.
 Produced in 2010 by Barry Yeoman and Richard Ziglar; narrated by Richard.

 Elizabeth Edwards: A Political Thinker in her Own Right was broadcast by Prime Time Radio after Edwards’ death from breast cancer in 2010.
 It’s a four-minute excerpt from Barry’s 2007 interview with Edwards for O, The Oprah Magazine.
-An audio slideshow featuring a 10-minute excerpt, along with photos by Jenny Warburg, can be viewed here.
+Click below for the broadcast version; the link will take you to an audio slideshow featuring a 10-minute excerpt, along with photos by Jenny Warburg.

 Truckin’ My Blues Away, a music-rich hour-long radio documentary about four older Southern bluesmen-and the folklorist who is working to promote them on the world stage.
 Produced in 2010 by Barry Yeoman and Richard Ziglar for Prime Time Radio; narrated by Barry.